Tyler Stephenson Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs had a 4.01 team ERA that ranked 20th among all MLB pitching staffs.
+- The Cubs had a 4.01 team ERA that ranked 20th across all league pitching staffs.

-- The 33-year-old southpaw last appeared Saturday, Oct.
-1 against the Cincinnati Reds, when he started and went three innings.
+- The 25-year-old righty started and threw six innings when he last appeared Monday, Oct.
+3 against the Cincinnati Reds.

 © 2023 Data Skrive.
 All rights reserved.